weldyss/dotfiles/README.md

 TODO
 =======

-* Submodules to install my oh-my-zsh and vimfiles
+* Configure submodules to install automatically on cloning